andreasschoch/Airbnb-Data-for-Munich-Octoberfest/README.md

-# Airbnb Analysis Munich, Germany
+# Analysis of Airbnb Data for Munich Octoberfest, Germany

-This Repo includes an analysis of Airbnb data from Munich, Germany.
+This Repo includes an analysis of Airbnb data, especially for the octoberfest in Munich, Germany.
-See my Kernel on Kaggle with the complete description of this analysis [here](https://www.kaggle.com/chriskue/airbnb-analysis-munich).
+See my Kernel on Kaggle with the complete description of this analysis [here](https://www.kaggle.com/chocoschoch/analysis-of-airbnb-data-for-munich-octoberfest).

 ### Table of Contents